R1 gauge – Remote crackmeter

 Mounting the remote crackmeter

-To make it easier to adjust the measurement range, the piston head can be moved by +/- 5 mm.
+To simplify measurement-range adjustment, the piston head can be moved by ±5 mm.

 Mounting the remote crackmeter

 There is a mark on the piston.
-When this mark is level with the housing tube (see 2nd photo), the possible range is approximately -7 mm when closing and +15 mm when opening.
+When this mark is level with the housing tube (see 2nd photo), the available range is approximately −7 mm when closing and +15 mm when opening.

 R1 gauge amplitude adjustment